 The Real Science Of Lens Equivalency | Exposing The Myth

-The above information is all based off a viewing distance and subjectivity of human perception and the assumption that we all have 20/20 vision.
+The above calculators are all based on a viewing distance and subjectivity of human perception and the assumption that we all have 20/20 vision.
 It also assumes that as you move to a smaller sensor, you increase the resolution.

 In reality, based on the physics of light, an f1 lens always produces the same depth no matter what sensor you stick behind it.
-A lens doesn’t care about crop factor or the circle of confusion of a sensors pixel pitch.
-An f1 lens produces the same depth on a full frame camera as it would on a APS-C camera.
+A lens doesn’t care about crop factor or the circle of confusion of a sensor’s pixel pitch.
+An f1 lens produces the same depth on a full-frame camera as it would on an APS-C camera.
 That is just the laws of physics, it’s not magically changing its cone of focus because of a different sensor.

-As an example, what if we were to shoot the Sony A7rIII full frame with a given lens, a 50mm f1, then shoot in APS-C crop mode with the same lens 50mm f1.
-We would have the same pixel pitch and same circle of confusion but a different perspective of 75mm.
+what if we were to shoot the Sony A7rIII full frame with a given lens, a 50mm f1, then shoot in APS-C crop mode with the same lens 50mm f1.
+We would have the same pixel pitch and the same circle of confusion but a different perspective of 75mm.

 So we could calculate in the maximum circle of confusion of the A7rIII, 2 x 4.51microns = 0.009mm.
 This gives us an actual circle of confusion of the Sony A7rIII if we were to crop or view close.